Being found on the internet in China

 Most Chinese people make e-commerce purchases daily, and China's physical size has driven this growth.
 Before e-commerce, many towns and cities in China had limited product and service supplies based on their region's availability.
 Now, Chinese consumers have access to products and services supplied nationally and internationally.

-The e-Commerce market has driven down consumer prices over an extensive range of products and services.
+The e-commerce market has driven down consumer prices across a wide range of products and services.

 10. e-Commerce from outside China